KamandShayegan/bookmark/README.md

 ### Some features include
 - Books in each category can be deleted.
-- Currently reading books can be opened, and then the user can update the current page they have read using a page indicator.
+- "Currently reading books" can be opened, and then the user can update the current page they have read using a page indicator.

 ## Installation
 1. Pre-requisites: